 Where?
 Venetian Ghetto Neighborhood

 This lively osteria, not far from the Jewish Ghetto, is the perfect place for a lively Venetian meal.
-They have live music to keep you entertained whilst you enjoy seafood and vegetable platters, hearty pasta dishes or some cicchetti (finger food) at the counter.
+They have live music to keep you entertained while you enjoy seafood and vegetable platters, hearty pasta dishes or some cicchetti (finger food) at the counter.

-Make sure you book in advance as it can get very busy in the evening!
+Make sure you book in advance, as it can get very busy in the evening!